SnovaxZ/MaschineMK2_linux/README.md

 It's a bit inconvenient but:
  - With the program open in a terminal, open a new terminal `cd MaschineMK2_linux` and `./insert_colors.sh`

+*Info*

+- Group buttons change the midi note base.
+- Most other buttons can be mapped in Reaper (I don't know about other DAW's).
+- Encoders 2-9 run wrap after a quarter rotation (Please fix).